Somerset Maugham TV Theatre: Season 3

 The series started its third season on September 17, 1951, continuing to air on Monday nights and for sixty minutes.
 This season would be the show's final season airing its last episode on December 10, 1951, after airing 7 episodes.

-Production notes
+Production

 The series was directed by directors Martin Ritt and David Alexander and produced by John Gibbs, Ann Marlow, and Daniel Petrie.

-Also, the introductions and epilogues given by Maugham were filmed live from his home in the French Riviera and the plays broadcast live from New York City.
+During its third season, the show alternated on Monday nights with the NBC anthology series Robert Montgomery Presents.

-During its third season, the show alternated on Monday nights with the successful NBC anthology series Robert Montgomery Presents.
+Tintair sponsored the program.
+The company ended its sponsorship effective December 10, 1951, because it felt that the show's alternate-week status diminished the impact of Tintair's advertising.